Simple and efficient four-cycle counting on sparse graphs: Introduction

 A second approach is to use \emph{combinatorial} algorithms to count 4-cycles.
 This is the approach we adopt.
 These algorithms can take advantage of various types of graph sparsity; in addition, since they are based on simple practical data structures, the hidden constants are small and reasonable.
 For example, the algorithm of~\cite{bib:sanei2018} runs in $O\left(\min \{ \sum_{u\in L} d(u)^2, \sum_{v\in R} d(v)^2 \} \right)$ time and $O(n)$ space for a bipartite graph $G = (L \cup R, E)$.
 See also \cite{bib:hovcevar2017,bib:pinar2017escape} for similar algorithms.

-We also note that there are many related algorithms for the simpler task of counting a 3-cycle (i.e. triangle).
-Note that, in contrast to the situation with four-cyles, there exist triangle-free graphs with $\Theta(m^2)$ edges; for this reason, triangle-counting, triangle-enumeration, and triangle-detection tend to have similar algorithmic behavior.
-In particular, a sparse graph can have $\Theta(m^{3/2})$ triangles, and so an optimal triangle-enumeration algorithm should take $O(m^{3/2})$ time.
-Tighter bounds were given in 1985 by Chiba and Nishizeki~\cite{bib:chiba_nishizeki1985} using arboricity $a(G)$; they gave an efficient, deterministic algorithm to enumerate triangles in $G$ with $O(ma(G))$ runtime They also provided a deterministic algorithm to count 4-cycles with $O(ma(G))$ runtime and $O(m)$ space.
+There are also many related algorithms for the simpler task of counting 3-cycles (i.e. triangles).
+Since triangle-free graphs may have $\Theta(n^2)$ edges, triangle-counting, triangle-enumeration, and triangle-detection tend to have similar algorithmic behavior.
+In particular, a sparse graph can have $\Theta(m^{3/2})$ triangles, and an optimal triangle-enumeration algorithm should take $O(m^{3/2})$ time.
+Tighter bounds were given by Chiba and Nishizeki~\cite{bib:chiba_nishizeki1985}; they gave an efficient, deterministic algorithm to enumerate triangles with $O(ma)$ runtime where $a$ is the arboricity of $G$.
+They also provided a deterministic algorithm to count 4-cycles with $O(ma)$ runtime and $O(m)$ space.
 There are also algorithms based on fast matrix multiplication to count 3-cycles in $m^{\frac{2\omega}{\omega+1} + o(1)} \leq O(m^{1.41})$ time.